bluebanquise/bluebanquise/collections/file_systems/roles/nfs/README.md

 It is possible to manipulate mount state using *nfs_client_directories_state* variable.
 Default is **mounted**.
 Refer to `mount module documentation <https://docs.ansible.com/ansible/latest/collections/ansible/posix/mount_module.html#parameter-state>`_ to get other possible values.
+This value can be important if using role in chroot environment.

 #### SELinux